akeneo/pim-api-docs/content/rest-api/permissions.md

 The Entreprise Edition permissions based on the user groups are also enforced in the API.

-Those permissions are really powerful and allows to create great workflows around product enrichment with the API.
+Those permissions are really powerful and make it possible to create great workflows around product enrichment with the API.
 There are 3 ways to benefit from those permissions.
-They are detailed in the fllowing sections.
+They are detailed in the following sections.

 ::: warning
 Those permissions were introduced in the API starting from the 2.0 version.